Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Introduction

 Let us now look at some recent developments in diluted magnetic systems.
-A distinct subclass: Diluted magnetic semiconductors (DMS), like, $Ga_{1-x}Mn_{x}As$ exhibit carrier-induced ferromagnetism via the doped $S=5/2$ $Mn^{++}$ ions \cite{Matsukura,Dietl,Zutic}.
-In \cite{Kudronovsky}, by first-principles electronic structure calculations on $Ga_{1-x}Mn_{x}As$, the authors developed the criteria for the alloy phase stability and the magnetic excitations with the effective Ising and Heisenberg Hamiltonians for a possibility of clustering in the system and estimated short-range order parameters responsible for ordering tendencies.
-Formation of impurity spin clusters suppresses ferromagnetism in the compensated regime of the diluted ferromagnetic Kondo lattice model \cite{Singh}.
 The effect of site dilution on compensation and critical temperatures of a two-dimensional mixed spin-1/2 and spin-1 system has been studied using Monte Carlo simulations, in \cite{Aydiner}.
 In \cite{Yuksel}, the effects of dilution in a cylindrical magnetic nanowire system composed of ferromagnetic core and shell layers were investigated using effective field theory (EFT) with correlations, with both ferromagnetic and antiferromagnetic exchange couplings at the core-shell interface and in the antiferromagnetic nanowire case, a compensation point could be introduced by bond dilution at the surface.
-In \cite{Diaz3}, Monte Carlo simulation is used to investigate the thermodynamic and magnetic properties of an Ising bilayer ferrimagnet with a randomly diluted plane having the dominant in-plane coupling.
+In \cite{Diaz3}, Monte Carlo simulation with Wolff cluster algorithm is employed to investigate the thermodynamic and magnetic properties of a \textit{site diluted} spin-1/2 Ising multilayered ferrimagnet.
+The investigated system is made up of non-equivalent planes with quenched site diluted alternating planes having the dominant in-plane coupling.
 In \cite{Vatansever}, the effect of nonmagnetic impurities and roughness on the finite temperature magnetic properties of core-shell spherical nanoparticles with anti-ferromagnetic interface coupling is investigated.
 In \cite{Diaz4}, a Monte Carlo study of the magnetic properties of an Ising multilayer ferrimagnet is performed with two kinds of non-equivalent planes, one of which is site-diluted.
 In \cite{Fadil}, the magnetic properties of a diluted trilayered graphene structure with non-equivalent planes with alternating spins $1$ and $3/2$ are studied.
-In \cite{Qajjour}, the effect of site dilution on the magnetic properties of a mixed spin honeycomb nano-lattice (with two sublattices, one with spin-3/2 and the other with spin-5/2) is investigated using Monte Carlo simulations with the Metropolis algorithm. \\
+In \cite{Qajjour}, the effect of site dilution on the magnetic properties of a mixed spin honeycomb nano-lattice (with two sublattices, one with spin-3/2 and the other with spin-5/2) is investigated using Monte Carlo simulations with the Metropolis algorithm.\\